rmoff/rmoff-blog/content/about-me.md

 ### `whoami`

-> Robin is a Principal DevEx Engineer at LakeFS.
+> Robin is a Principal DevEx Engineer.

 > He has been speaking at conferences since 2009 including QCon, Devoxx, Strata, Kafka Summit, and Øredev.